omar2535/omar2535.github.io/notes/certs/aws-certified-solutions-architect-associate.md

 - **Kinesis data streams**: collect log events in real time
 - **Kinesis data firehose**: reliably load data into datalakes
+  - Can load into the following: S3, redshift, elasticsearch, and splunk

 ## SQS